Unity-Technologies/AssetBundles-Browser/README.md

 * *Copy to StreamingAssets* - After the build is complete, this will copy the results to Assets/StreamingAssets.
 This can be useful for testing, but would not be used in production.
 * *Advanced Settings*
   * *Compression* - Choose between no compression, standard LZMA, or chunk-based LZ4 compression.
-  * *Exclude Type Information* - Do not include type information within the AssetBundle
+  * *Exclude Type Information* - Do not include type information within the asset bundle
   * *Force Rebuild* - Rebuild bundles needing to be built.
 This is different than "Clear Folders" as this option will not delete bundles that no longer exist.
   * *Ignore Type Tree Changes* - Ignore the type tree changes when doing the incremental build check.
-  * *Append Hash* - Append the hash to the assetBundle name.
+  * *Append Hash* - Append the hash to the asset bundle name.
   * *Strict Mode* - Do not allow the build to succeed if any errors are reporting during it.
   * *Dry Run Build* - Do a dry run build.
 * *Build* - Executes build.